 Today, there is no policy to control these pollutants, and implementations of monitoring technologies are expensive because the concentration levels are very low and are difficult to stop.
 Its adverse effects on aquatic life, animals and humans are a growing concern.
 This article reviews recent studies on the properties, sources, fate and effects of these pollutants.
-Finally, it gives the suggestion and the risk management to control in a sustainably way these products from a clean development mechanism in relation to the creation and enforcement of environmental regulations.
+Finally, it gives the suggestion and the risk management to control in a sustainably way these products from a clean development mechanism in relation to the creation and enforcement of environmental regulations

-Keywords: Emerging Pollutants, Sustainable Development, Ibuprofen, Environmental Impact, Treatment.
+Keywords : Emerging Pollutants, Ibuprofen" from Water Resources, Sustainable development.